l-dav/Acronymify/README.md

 By using Acronymify and online sources, you can easily manage your acronyms and ensure that everyone on your team has access to the same set of acronyms.

+### Options

+In the "Options" tab, you can currently configure two options:
+- "Case sensitive": check this option if you want your searches to be case sensitive.
+- "Auto complete": check this option if you want to see all acronyms that start with your search term.

 ## Documentation

 Acronymify is a web extension that allows you to manage acronyms in your browser.
 The source code is available in the folder `./src/`.
 It contains a file named manifest.json that contains metadata about the extension, as specified in the [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).